ligato/docs/docs/user-guide/agentctl.md

 ### Docker Image Pull

-Agentctl is included in the official docker images for the vpp-agent.
+Agentctl is included in the official docker images for the VPP agent.
 The [Quickstart Guide](quickstart.md) covers the steps, in detail, from initial image pull to agentctl command execution.

-For convenience, here are the commands for image pull, etcd start, vpp-agent start and agentctl help.
+For convenience, here are the commands for image pull, start etcd, start VPP agent, and agentctl help.

-Pull the vpp-agent image from dockerhub:
+Pull the VPP agent image from dockerhub:
 ```
 docker pull ligato/vpp-agent
 ```